-Taproot 2022 marks the 16th anniversary of the Taproot Teacher Training for Waldorf Homeschoolers.
-I asked Barbara Dewey, the founder of Taproot, to share the story of how the Taproot Teacher Training got started.
+Taproot 2023 marks the 17th anniversary of the Taproot Teacher Training for Waldorf Homeschoolers.
+A few years ago, I asked Barbara Dewey, the founder of Taproot, to share the story of how the Taproot Teacher Training got started.

 Over ten years ago, a spirited group of parents gathered in central Ohio at Barbara Dewey’s Taproot farm for the first ever Taproot Teacher Training for Waldorf Homeschoolers.
 At the end of that long weekend in August, what they took away was a feeling of confidence that they could bring the wonderful Waldorf method to their children at home.